Operations

 5 min read

-What Is Cold Email Personalization?
+What Cold Email Personalization Actually Means

 Generic cold email response rates average 1-3%

-Emails personalized beyond just the first name see 2-5x higher open rates
+Emails personalized beyond the first name see 2-5x higher open rates

 The 4 Levels of Cold Email Personalization

-Level 1: Basic (First Name + Company)
+Level 1: Basic (Name and Company)

 Level 2: Role-Based Personalization

-Tailoring the email to the recipient's job function and likely pain points.
-A VP of Sales gets a different email than a Marketing Director, even at the same company.
+Tailoring the email to the recipient's function and likely pain points.
+A VP of Sales gets a different email than a Head of RevOps, even at the same company.
+This requires understanding your ICP deeply enough to know what each persona cares about.

 Level 3: Company-Level Personalization